Jared Yates Sexton: Political journalism

 In April 2015, Sexton started covering the 2016 U.S. presidential election, attending multiple rallies for both major candidates and writing regular articles for Atticus Review in his column Atticus on the Trail.
 He covered the Charleston shooting and trail of church burnings in the South.
-He has written for Time Magazine,New York Times, Salon and the New Republic.
+He has written for Time Magazine, The New York Times, Salon and the New Republic.

 In the summer of 2016, Sexton went to another Trump rally in South Carolina, and reported on the behavior he observed there.
 His live tweets of the event soon went viral and garnered him national attention, which included frequent death threats.
 He later wrote about the experience and became a regular contributor to The New Republic and The New York Times.

 In December 2016, Sexton was a guest political commentator on The Last Word with Lawrence O'Donnell on MSNBC, as well as on various radio programs, including KCRW.

+Sexton also authors an independent publication on Substack entitled "Dispatches from a Collapsing State".

+Podcast

+Sexton is a co-host of The Muckrake Podcast, a semi-weekly political analysis podcast on the CLNS media network.